Henry Purcell

 Henry Purcell (/ˈpɜrsəl/, rare: /pərˈsɛl/; (Note: The contemporaneous pronunciation was always with the stress on the first syllable.
 The stress on the second syllable is sometimes heard today, as mentioned by the Longman Pronunciation Dictionary, but it and the Oxford Companion to Music emphasise that stress on the first syllable is the standard pronunciation in both the United Kingdom and North America.
 The stress on the second syllable is so rare that some English dictionaries do not even mention it, such as the Collins English Dictionary and the Oxford Learner's Dictionary.) c.
 10 September 1659 (Note: During Purcell's lifetime, England and Ireland observed the Julian calendar.
 According to Holman & Thompson (2001), there is uncertainty regarding the year and day of birth.
 No record of baptism has been found.
 The year 1659 is based on Purcell's memorial tablet in Westminster Abbey and the frontispiece of his Sonnata's of III.
 Parts (London, 1683).
 The day 10 September is based on vague inscriptions in the manuscript GB-Cfm 88.
 It may also be relevant that he was appointed to his first salaried post on 10 September 1677, which would have been his 18th birthday.) – 21 November 1695) was an English composer and organist of the middle Baroque era.
-He composed more than 100 songs, a tragic opera Dido and Aeneas, and wrote incidental music to a version of Shakespeare's A Midsummer Night's Dream called The Fairy Queen.
+He was extremely prolific, his compositions including more than 100 songs, the tragic opera Dido and Aeneas, and incidental music to a version of Shakespeare's A Midsummer Night's Dream called The Fairy Queen.
 Purcell's musical style was uniquely English, although it incorporated Italian and French elements.
 Purcell is generally considered to be one of the greatest English composers.